Generic Name: duloxetine (du LOX e teen)

 drug addiction or suicidal thoughts.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of this medicine on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of duloxetine on the baby.

 How should I take duloxetine?

 Take duloxetine exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 You may take duloxetine with or without food.